psygreg/linux-psycachy/README.md

 - `curl`: For fetching the latest kernel version.
 - `rustc`: For building newer, Rust-based kernel modules.

-You can install these dependencies using your distribution's package manager.
+You can install these dependencies using your distribution's package manager, or have `cachyos-deb.sh` install them for you.

 ## Features